Carbohydrates

 Simple carbs:

-They are sugars, including white, brown, raw sugar etc. They are also naturally occuring in milk, known as lactose, and fruits, also known as fructose.
+They are sugars, including white, brown, raw sugar etc. They are also naturally occurring in milk, known as lactose, and fruits, also known as fructose.
 They are often added in commercial products, in the form of corn syrup or high-fructose corn syrup.
 In our diet, the staples we eat such as white rice and noodles are starch that gets broken down into simple sugars.
 We should limit our consumption of simple sugar and starch as they cause your blood sugar to rise quickly, which is particularly harmful for diabetics.

 Complex carbs: